Janusz Palikot: Accusations and prosecution of financial misconduct

-In May 2009, Michał Majewski and Wojciech Cieśla of Dziennik Polska-Europa-Świat daily established that Palikot had received millions of zlotys in loans from anonymous companies, established in different tax havens.
+In May 2009, Michał Majewski and Wojciech Cieśla of Dziennik Polska-Europa-Świat daily established that Palikot had received millions of złotys in loans from anonymous companies, established in different tax havens.
 The politician owed back then €2 million to a company called Central European Private Investments (CEPI), which had belonged to him.
-CEPI had been founded by him in March 2007, with capital of €100,000, but in the following months, Palikot borrowed from it €2 million.
+CEPI had been founded by him in March 2007, with capital of €100,000, but in the following months, Palikot borrowed €2 million from it.
 CEPI itself used to borrow money from a company called Decleora, whose address was a mail box in Limassol, Cyprus.
-It is not known where Decleora's money came from, because Cyprus law allows to hide information about financial transactions of companies registered there.
+It is not known where Decleora's money came from, because Cypriot law allows for information about financial transactions of companies registered there to be hidden.
 When asked about Decleora, Janusz Palikot stated that he did not know who owned the company from Cyprus.
-Michał Majewski and Wojciech Cieśla further established that Decleora's shares had been owned by New Age Private Foundation from Curacao, whose address was the same as the address of JP Family Foundation – a company, through which Palikot had allegedly transferred money out of Poland in 2004.
+Michał Majewski and Wojciech Cieśla further established that Decleora's shares had been owned by New Age Private Foundation from Curaçao, whose address was the same as the address of JP Family Foundation – a company, through which Palikot had allegedly transferred money out of Poland in 2004.
 Furthermore, all mentioned companies were serviced by ATC, a managing company from Amsterdam.

+In 2018, tax authorities investigated possible cases of tax fraud.
+Palikot evaded subpoena several times, stating that the investigations were motivated politically.
+Palikot's later businesses mostly relied upon crowdfunding, with social media marketing attracting thousands of micro investments using celebrity testimonials such as Kuba Wojewódzki.
+Palikot was feed and indicted several times for breaking alcohol advertisement regulations in Poland; in one case, he was charged to pay a fee of almost 1 million Złoty in person.
+Afterwards, grocery group Żabka cancelled a marketing agreement.
+In recent years, he became more and more indebted and unable to pay salaries in various companies.
+In October 2024 he was detained by Central Anticorruption Bureau for alleged severe fraud, together with two business partners.
+Palikot left jail in January 2025.
+Several of his companies were defunct as of early 2025.